Cauliflower gratin, rich and cheesy and comforting, is the perfect keto and low carb alternative to starchy potato gratin.

 - 2 tablespoons grated Parmesan cheese

-- Preheat oven to 425 degrees F. Grease a 1.5-quart glass or ceramic baking dish with butter or olive oil.
+- Preheat oven to 425 degrees F. Grease a 1.5-quart baking dish with butter or olive oil.

 - Place the cauliflower florets in a large microwave-safe bowl.
 Add a tablespoon of water.
 Cover with a microwave-safe plate and microwave on high for 7-8 minutes, until just tender.